We exist to glorify God through the cultivation of an intentional Christian community committed to helping students:

 Availability of Rooms

 The residence halls will be open for occupancy when the College is in session.
 Opening dates are posted in the academic calendar and opening time is 2 p.m. on those dates.
 Students requesting access to their rooms before official residence hall opening dates may petition for permission to arrive early by emailing Housing@gordon.edu.
 Students who arrive earlier than the opening dates without prior permission will be charged $30 per night.
 Students should vacate their rooms within 24 hours of their last exam at the end of the fall semester and check out of their rooms within 24 hours of their last exam at the end of the year.

 When checking into a residence hall at the beginning of the year, each student must report to the appropriate staff member, who will issue the residence hall and/or residence room key(s) or ID card.
 At that time the student will complete a check-in form indicating the condition of the room (Room Condition Inventory) and acknowledging receipt of the key(s).

 Any student who wishes to change his or her room assignment must first gain the approval of his/her Resident Director.
 Gordon's residence philosophy considers alterations of living arrangements during the year counterproductive to the development of the residence community.
 Every effort will be made to resolve any conflicts or issues between students and their roommates and neighbors before a room change will be approved.
 As a last resort, and at the consideration of all involved, approval to leave the current room may be granted by the Resident Director.
-At that point, the student must fill out a Room Change Request form, which needs to be turned into the Director of Housing in Student Life.
-Ultimate approval for any room change must be granted by the Director of Housing.
+At that point, the student must fill out a Room Change Request form, which needs to be submitted to the Office of Student Life.
+Final approval for any room change must be granted by the Director of Housing.